JeeWeetje/iot-workshop/Azure.md

     }
     ```

-20. Select `Save`.
+21. Select `Save`.
 The changed C# code will be recompiled immediately
-21. In the 'Logs' panel the outcome of the compilation is shown
+22. In the 'Logs' panel, just below 'Code', `verify the outcome` of the compilation

     ```
     2016-09-25T12:23:35.380 Script for function 'TechDaysEventHubTriggerFunction' changed.
 Reloading.